owencho/Stm8Assembler/README.md

 ## Adding extra test
-You add test by following the example code below, Here's a simple example code for testing\
+You add extra test by following the example code below, Here's a simple example code for testing\
 For adding pass test,
 ```